 Positive Impact on the Environment

 The second reason people shop at Whole Foods is their environmental stewardship.
-Because Whole Foods is selective about the products they offer, their customers know that they are helping, in whatever modest way, to change how the planet is treated.
+Because Whole Foods is selective about the products they offer, customers know that they are helping, in whatever modest way, to change how the planet is treated.

 The combination of guaranteed quality and an environmentally friendly supply chain delivers a value to Whole Foods customers that is worth more than the price in many cases.